yairm210/Unciv/Uniques.md

 "[signedAmount]% unhappiness from specialists [cityFilter]"

-"-[amount]% food consumption by specialists"
+"[amount]% food consumption by specialists"

 "[stats] if this city has at least [amount] specialists"